developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/migrateaedo/index.md

 <img alt="image" style="height:350px" src="EMM_unsigned_non-DPC_EMM_agent+MX.png"/>
 _This approach is supported through Oreo, but could complicate migration to a DO agent_.

-If a Tier 2 EMM vendor already supports a complete solution for managing Zebra Android devices based on a non-DPC EMM agent that is augmented using MX to provide the additional privileged functionality, they can continue to use that approach to support management of all Zebra Android devices through Oreo.
+If a Tier-2 EMM vendor already supports a complete solution for managing Zebra Android devices based on a non-DPC EMM agent that is augmented using MX to provide the additional privileged functionality, they can continue to use that approach to support management of all Zebra Android devices through Oreo.

 * **Support for this approach will end with Android 9.x** (Android P).
 Migration to the new standards-based approach is required.
 * **Starting from a non-DPC EMM agent will likely complicate the migration process** to a DO EMM agent.
 But once available, that DO EMM agent could be used to manage Zebra Android devices as far back as Android Nougat, if appropriate.